-A Before operating the hoist, inspect the following:
+Before operating the hoist, inspect the following:

 - Wire rope

 - Power supply

 - Rigging

 - Platform

 - Hoist

-- Verify that all parts are present, in proper working order, and are not damaged.
+Verify that all parts are present, in proper working order, and are not damaged.

-- O Bolts, nuts, and clamps must be well secured.
+Verify bolts, nuts, and clamps are well secured.

-- Ensure the hoist is secured to the stirrup with SAE Grade 5 fasteners and locknuts that are properly installed
+Verify that the hoist is secured to the stirrup with SAE Grade 5 fasteners and lock nuts that are properly installed.
+If the hoist is mounted by the traction compartment, verify that at least two M10 bolts are used.